spiritedtechie/fitr-service-auth/README.md

 Testing APIs
 ------------
-One the service is running in local development more (or in Docker), you can test as follows:
+Once the service is running, you can test as follows:

 POST Signup